Ptolemaios9/Pcileech-DMA-NVMe-VMD/README.md

 # Pcileech-DMA-NVMe-VMD

-**🤬Many firmware scammers sell Beater's free and open source VMD firmware at high prices.**
+**🤬Many firmware scammers sell Beaters free and open source VMD firmware at high prices.**

 ### How to get help